-One reason for the lack of congestion is that the "island" does not have any schools, while retail outlets are at a minimum - although this will change when the Nakheel Mall is constructed - originally set for 2016, now set for some time in 2019.
-Insha'allah.
-The Golden Mile Galleria is now functional and does offer a Spinneys, as well as numerous cafes, but even so you would be hard pressed to say the Palm is well catered for
+One reason for the lack of congestion is that the "island" does not have any schools.
+Retail outlets were at a minimum - although this has changed significantly with the opening of Nakheel Mall.
+Originally set for 2016, it opened at the end of 2019, and at the time of writing has yet to fully open the top floor.
+The Golden Mile Galleria is dysfunctionally functional (it's open, but many units are unused) and does offer a Spinneys, as well as a number of cafes.

-There is a medical centre, Al Das, now on the trunk in the final Shoreline building, and a hospital (Emirates Hospital) and two dental clinics in the Golden Mile.
+There are now a number of medical centres, and dentists.
+Al Das, now on the trunk in the final Shoreline building, and a hospital (Emirates Hospital) and two dental clinics in the Golden Mile.
+There is also now a specialist sports practice in the Golden Mile.

-While there are few retail outlets (currently closing in the Golden Mile faster than they are opening), there is an ever expanding number of luxury hotels, the most celebrated - but far from the most luxurious or upmarket - being the Atlantis hotel, which hosts Aquaventure, a 42-acre water park.
+There is an ever expanding number of luxury hotels, the most celebrated - but far from the most luxurious or upmarket - being the Atlantis hotel, which hosts Aquaventure, a 42-acre water park.
+There will soon be an Atlantis 2, and a St Regis in the huge tower on the middle of the trunk.
 With so many 5-star hotels there are a myriad of fine dining outlets.

-The Palm is undoubtedly a great place to live, but like most of Dubai is still in development, and the considerable construction gives it a sense of incompleteness.
-That said because of this, the Palm has a more relaxed vibe without the hustle and bustle, and traffic of nearby JBR.
+The Palm is undoubtedly a great place to live, and its sense of incompleteness is coming to an end.
+For an upmarket community, Nakheel needs to spend more on "the bits inbetween" - the pavements, the access roads, the signage - that combined ease pedestrian and vehicular traffic, and give a sense of prestige to a development.
+Critique aside, the Palm has a more relaxed vibe without the hustle and bustle, and traffic of nearby JBR.
 A great community for young families, but one that comes with a fairly hefty price tag.

 The Shoreline.
 The main apartment blocks you see as you drive onto the Palm, and probably the most underrated.
 Living in the Shoreline gives you access to a wide stretch of beach - well over 1km long, whether you live on the left or right (garden facing) side of the road.
 The development includes a number of gyms on the right side, and residents can use any of them.
 There are swimming pools running along the shoreline beach.
 The left hand side of the development is considerably better value than the right.
-The same F Type (the largest 2-bed apartment) will cost 2.2 to 2.4 million AED on the garden facing side of the Shoreline, and 3.2 million AED on the sea facing.
-That is, you pay 1 million plus AED for a (pretty special) view of the sea.
+The same F Type (the largest 2-bed apartment) will cost approximately 2 million AED on the garden facing side of the Shoreline, and 2.5 plus million AED on the sea facing.
+That is, you pay ).5 million plus AED for a (pretty special) view of the sea.
 Rents reflect the differential.
-Note: With the Palm Mall coming, and resolution on the cards for the Golden Mile, values on the left hand side could catch up.
 Shoreline apartments are relatively large for new Dubai.
 The F type is above 2000 square meters.

 Golden Mile Apartments.
 Built later and said to have a better finish than the Shoreline, Golden Mile apartments are however smaller, and do not have access to the beach.
 Moreover, their unique selling point - the Golden Mile of shops, cafes and restaurants is a little limited and far from full.
 Some apartments had a great view of the JBR, Marina area.
 Not any more with construction beach side.
 Approximately the same rent and price as the Shoreline.

 Marina Residences.
 Very good finish.
 Many have great views over the Marina and onto the fronds.
 No beach access, and, oddly, no direct access to the marina itself.
-However, there are tunnels that will lead directly from the Marina apartments to the Palm Mall when it is finished (if Nakheel follows through on that promise).
+However, there are tunnels that lead directly from the Marina apartments to the Palm Mall.
 Apartments are again smaller than similarly priced Shoreline apartments.
 Swimming pool and gym between each two buildings.

 Tiara/Oceana.
 The most resort like apartments on the main trunk, and were the most expensive by a margin , save perhaps V or Five or whatever it is called this week.
 Great outdoor area with a large swimming pool and bar/restaurant.
 Oceana has the West 14 restaurant, one of the best steakhouses in the city.
 Oceana is also said to have better views than Tiara (although both are pretty stunning), and is more popular.
-The price of a 1-bed in Oceans is around 180,000 AED per year to rent (compared to 100-120,000 in the Shoreline).
-Note, the new Club Vista Mara is being built directly in front of the building facing the shoreline...
+Note, Club Vista Mara has been built directly in front of the building facing the shoreline...
 For floors 1-3 there go the views...
-How does Nakheel get away with it?

-Currently the fanciest place to live - on the trunk and will be until its neighbour, The One, opens next door some time in 2020.
+Five.
+Currently (it never lasts long) the fanciest place to live - on the trunk and will be until its neighbour, The One, opens next door some time in 2020.